Patel-Ejaz/DataSets/README.md

 * https://www.mohfw.gov.in/ is the official website of Ministry of Health and Family Welfare (MoHFH) Government of India.
 * MoFHW updates state level confirmed, death and recovered data.

-* Here is the github repo of the project : https://github.com/covid19india/covid19india-react